CAMPANIA

 Greco di Tufo, Greco Sannio, Greco Guardiolo

 Literally means red feet.
 Aka Palombina meaning dove's foot because of its red coloured, triple-branched stem.
-It may be identical to the Columbina refered to by pliny.
+It may be identical to the Columbina referred to by pliny.

 Principle Wines